mongare-k/alx-system_engineering-devops/0x00-shell_basics/README.md

 Making my first directory in the tmp directory
 Moving the file betty from /tmp/ to /tmp/my_first_directory Command for deleting the file betty
+Command that deletes the directory my_first_directory that is in the /tmp directory